 “True innovation tends to be like this: created for the love of it, for the good of the user, and with technology operating solely as a tool .”

-Social media continues to grow in use, usefulness and buzz.
-But the real importance of social media is that it’s become a part of everyday communications for the majority of people.
-As we’ve been saying, businesses need to be where their customers are.
+Social media continues to grow in use, usefulness, and buzz.
+But the real importance of social media is that it’s becoming a part of everyday communications for a massive number of people.
+As the saying goes, businesses need to position themselves where their customers are.

 For more information see the full article:

-Here’s a good article about why touchscreens are important.
-These interfaces have become mainstream with the success of the iPhone and iPad.
-Very shortly we’re going to see them graduate from tablet devices to laptop and desktop computers.
 This transition reminds me of when computer mice first appeared.
-We all said, “why bother, we know all the DOS commands.”
+People said, “Why bother?
+We know all the DOS commands.”
 But mice were a big part of bringing computers to the masses.
-Touchscreens will begin to bring the masses closer to computers, and thereby extend what we can do with computers.
+Touchscreens bring us closer to computers and will thereby extend what we can do with them.
 From the article:

 … people tend to get frustrated by the limitations of the tools that we need to manipulate the technology and power inside a computer.
 We want to do away with mice and keyboards and drawing tables and whatever else we need to get our ideas out of our heads and into the machine.
 We want to be close.